Links to specific topics

 Since most relationships between numeric variables are nonlinear, one could argue that WarpPLS finds the "real" relationships between latent variables in an SEM analysis.
 Typically path coefficients are increased, in some cases going from non-significant to significant at the P lower than 1 percent level.

-The underlying algorithm employed by WarpPLS is partial least squares (PLS) regression, whose main characteristic is its ability to minimize multicollinearity among latent variables (even in the presence of overlapping manifest variables, or indicators).
+The underlying algorithm employed by WarpPLS as its outer model default is partial least squares (PLS) regression, whose main characteristic is its ability to minimize multicollinearity among latent variables (even in the presence of overlapping manifest variables, or indicators).
+Other PLS-based outer model algorithms are also available, including PLS modes A and B.

 Additionally, WarpPLS offers the following features, which are largely absent from most, if not all, PLS-based SEM software packages available today: